GraphWalker/graphwalker.github.io/content/json/json-overview.md

 ---

-GraphWalker accepts file formats in json.
-Multiple models and their data can be stored in one single json file.
+GraphWalker accepts file formats in JSON.
+Multiple models and their data can be stored in one single JSON file.

 ## File format